 One of the best examples of a successful merger is that of Disney and Pixar.
 Disney is a giant in the animated film business and has immense marketing prowess.
 Pixar was a small company that didn't have the seemingly unlimited resources of its giant competitor, but it did have talent and innovation.
 When the two combined, Pixar was able to push out more films and reach bigger audiences, thanks to the push from Disney.

 When business grows too fast

 If you've found that your supply isn't meeting demand, your knee-jerk reaction might be to hire more help.
 It seems like a good problem to have, but it means you might be overlooking inefficiencies.
-To ensure you're in charge of your business's growth and to mitigate those risks, be sure to invest in project management software, payroll services and accounting software.
+To ensure you're in charge of your business's growth and to mitigate those risks, be sure to invest in accounting software.

 As you expand your business, your expenses will also expand.
 If those costs are greater than your revenue, you risk running into a cash flow problem.
 In this case, you may need to use debt in your favor to balance things again, but be careful not to get in over your head.

 If you notice more complaints from customers, this could be another sign of growing too quickly.
 Ensure your customer support representatives and salespeople are trained properly and the customer experience doesn't suffer.
 Employees working later hours or more hours than normal to keep up with demand may be counterproductive.